 If demand increases for shares, companies can issue more shares in a secondary offering.
 These can occur when a large stakeholder in the company sells their shares, which doesn’t dilute the existing pool of stocks available on the market.
 Or a company can create all new shares, which raises the overall number available and can result in a drop in share price.

 IPOs also often occur with much fanfare, which can help generate publicity for the business.
 Companies whose stocks are listed on the New York Stock Exchange or Nasdaq may celebrate in a ceremonial bell ringing that signals the opening of stock trading on the day of their IPO.
 All this can lead to photographs and press coverage.

 The IPO price is the price at which shares of a company are set before they are sold on a stock exchange.
 As soon as markets open and the stock is actively traded, that price begins to go up or down depending on consumer demand.
 This is the opening price, and it can change quickly.

-At this point, the underwriter will likely offer IPO shares to its institutional clients, and it may reserve some for other people close to the company.
-The company wants these initial shareholders to remain invested for the long-term and tries to avoid allocating to investors who may want to sell right after the Day 1 pop.
+The underwriter will likely offer IPO shares to its institutional clients, and it may reserve some for other people close to the company.
+The company wants these initial shareholders to remain invested for the long-term and tries to avoid allocating to those who may want to sell right after a first-day pop in the share price.